Why Praising Children And Encouraging Children Are Two Different Things (Which Is Better?)

 Because your child is already aware they are brilliant and adorable, due to your comment on their performance, they are less likely to attempt a performance like this again, or wow you in another creative way, because you already formed an opinion that they are the best they don’t need to work as hard to prove themselves.

 This is where praising children has a negative effect on our children.

-You may be thinking that positive parenting is all about praising children, but it is not.
+You could be thinking that positive parenting (like inductive discipline)is all about praising children, but it is not.
 It is all about encouraging children to become their best selves so that they can thrive in adulthood and become good human beings.

-Amy McCready teaches all about using encouraging words and empowering our children in her online course, positive parenting solutions, which is an amazing course that really goes in-depth on how to use positive parenting in all aspects of your life.
+Amy McCready teaches all about using encouraging words and empowering our children in her online course, positive parenting (like inductive discipline)solutions, which is an amazing course that really goes in-depth on how to use positive parenting (like inductive discipline)in all aspects of your life.

 Amy talks about encouragement as focusing on the positive action rather than the result that the child has presented you with.
 For example, if your child made a beautiful drawing of your family home, instead of saying “great job, this is really nice” you can say something like “I can see you worked really hard on the house, it looks just like our home.”